hgascon/hgascon.github.io/about/index.md

   creditlink:
 ---

-I am Applied Researcher at German Edge Cloud and Associate Professor at the ICAI School of Engineering in Madrid, where I teach the course on artificial intelligence applied to computer security.
+I am currently a Security Engineer at WIIT AG, where I lead defense initiatives through planning and implementing our security stack, as well as providing oversight of security operations.
+In the past, I have held various positions in academia and industry, working at the intersection of machine learning and computer security.
 <br><br>

 I received my PhD from the Technical University of Braunschweig, where I